 - General anesthesia Treatment completed in a hospital operating room where an anesthesiologist will put a child to sleep and Dr. Johnson will complete all the dental treatment at once.

-For children who are very nervous, fearful, require very extensive treatment or might have significant underlying health concerns, we are able to provide treatment while the child is asleep under general anesthesia in a hospital.
-The type of treatment that your dentist recommends will depend on your child and the procedure or treatment that needs to be performed.
-The anesthesia team at the Aroostook Medical Center puts the child to sleep and Dr Johnson will complete all necessary dental treatment at that time.
+For children who are very nervous, fearful, require very extensive treatment or might have significant underlying health concerns, a referral to a specialist will be made.
+Oftentimes treatment may be provided while the child is asleep under general anesthesia in a hospital.
+The type of treatment that the specialist recommends will depend on your child and the procedure or treatment that needs to be performed.